Loaves and Fish: Decoding the Multiplication and Other Symbols

 Seven Loaves Fed Four Thousand (Mark 8: 1-9 NKJV)

-A barren wilderness place.
-(No grass is mentioned.
-The people sat on the ground).
+It was a barren wilderness place, (no grass is mentioned), and the people sat on the ground).

 (Jesus said) “I have compassion on the multitude, because they have now continued with Me three days and have nothing to eat.
 And if I send them away hungry to their own houses, they will faint on the way; for some of them have come from afar.”
 Then His disciples answered Him, “How can one satisfy these people with bread here in the wilderness?”
 He asked them, “How many loaves do you have?”
 And they said, “Seven.”
 So, He commanded the multitude to sit on the ground.” (vs. 2-6a).

 The people stayed in the wilderness with Jesus for three days!
-Often a barren area or symbolic of a season of transition, the wilderness is a place where God makes provision for His people, as discussed in my previous post (Wilderness Wanderers).
+Often a barren area or symbolic of a season of transition, the wilderness is where God makes provision for His people, as discussed in my post Wilderness Wanderers.

 Symbols and Analysis